thomashartm/gadgeto-scanner/README.md

 The application uses a dockerized Kali environment which has the required tools preinstalled.

 # Why
-Because it costs a lot of time to pre execute the automation part of each pen testing phase and th eplethora of tools over and over again.
+Because it costs a lot of time to pre execute the automation part of each pen testing phase and the plethora of tools over and over again.
-Additionally each environment may have ifferent pre conditions and a slightly different stack.
+Additionally each environment may have different pre conditions and a slightly different stack.
-So it makes sense to prepare and mantain different tools setups and configurations.
+So it makes sense to prepare and maintain different tools setups and configurations.

 # Run it